-Hardly anyone has a clear overview of all employees’ qualifications and skills.
-If you, the resource manager, aren’t completely sure what qualifications and skills your employees have, then it is even more difficult to allocate the right people to the right projects in a sensible and profitable way.
+- Few people (or sometimes no one) have a clear overview of all employees’ qualifications and skills.
+If you, the resource manager, aren’t completely sure what qualifications and skills your employees have, then it is even more difficult to allocate the right people to the right projects in a sensible and efficient way.

-Because there isn’t enough transparency about workload and capacities, the PMO often plans with inaccurate capacities.
+- Because there isn’t enough transparency about workload and capacities, the resource manager or the Project Management Office (PMO) often plans with inaccurate capacities, leading to overallocations.

-Key resources or high demand employees often create a bottleneck situation.
-They are often assigned to several tasks and projects at the same time and are chronically over-allocated, while other employees have ample capacity.
+- Key resources or high-demand employees often create a bottleneck.
+They are often assigned to several tasks and projects at the same time and are chronically overallocated, while other employees have ample capacity.

 Resource Management ≠ Staffing!